ai4os/ai4-compose/node-red/README.md

 docker build -t your_image_name .
 ```

+To log in to the Node-RED workspace, the username and password are both "admin".
+To modify it, you can edit the settings.js file.
+For more information about securing node red, please visit: https://nodered.org/docs/user-guide/runtime/securing-node-red.

 ## Workflows and Examples

 A dedicated directory is provided where the workflows for each of the OSCAR services are located.
 This is coupled with examples of workflows where the Node-RED dashboard is used to choreograph OSCAR services.
 These are an excellent resource if you're new to OSCAR or wish to see some example implementations.